-Well, today I tell you a secret: I collect pipes, opium ones and also more traditional models.
-I like them since childhood, when in the evening I sat watching my grandfather on his wicker chair in the kitchen struggling with his pipe.
+Today I tell you a secret: I collect pipes, opium ones, and more traditional models.
+I like them since childhood when in the evening I sat watching my grandfather on his wicker chair in the kitchen struggling with his pipe.
 It was almost a ritual.
-I like them as an object, I like the gestures linked to them and I like the calmness typical of those who smoke them.
+I like them as an object, I like the gestures linked to them, and I like the calmness typical of those who smoke them.

 In my collection, unknowingly began during my first stay in Chiang Rai, I also have two hookahs, the water pipe of the North African and Middle Eastern tradition, called shisha, from Turkish bottle.
 The first comes from Morocco, purchased while sipping mint tea during a long and entertaining negotiation in a narrow street of Essaouira.
-The second is really new, purchased in a trivial supermarket in Dubai for a few dirhams (the exact same model in the souk was, according to them, worth about ten times the price!).
+According to them, the second is really new, purchased in a trivial supermarket in Dubai for a few dirhams (the same model in the souk was, according to them, worth about ten times the price!).

-The hookah is originally from Egypt from where it widespread in most of the neighboring regions during the sixteenth century.
-In these countries smoking shisha is a real ritual that symbolizes friendship and brotherhood.
+The hookah is originally from Egypt from where it widespread in most neighboring regions during the sixteenth century.
+In these countries, smoking shisha is a real ritual that symbolizes friendship and brotherhood.

-Despite some hasty conclusions that you can hear around, shisha is not a drug and you don’t smoke it for its effects, that are actually non existing!
+Despite some hasty conclusions that you can hear around, shisha is not a drug, and you don’t smoke it for its actually non-existing effects!

-As mentioned before, it really is a friendly moment, a bit like our sundowners not possible in the Middle East due to the consumption of alcohol.
+As mentioned before, it really is a friendly moment, a bit like our sundowners not possible in the Middle East due to alcohol consumption.

-Usually you smoke it for about an hour, gathering around one or more pipes.
-In more fancy coffee shops in Dubai or in riad in Marrakech they serve the hookah with more pipes attached to it so that everyone has one, while in cheaper places the pipe will be unique, but you will be given plastic interchangeable spouts so you can pass it from one to another.
+Usually, you smoke it for about an hour, gathering around one or more pipes.
+In more fancy coffee shops in Dubai or a riad in Marrakech, they serve the hookah with more pipes attached to it to have one.
+In contrast, in cheaper places, the pipe will be unique, but you will be given plastic interchangeable spouts so you can pass it from one to another.

-Traditionally the tobacco smoked in shisha is the Virginia, soaked in a mixture of molasses, honey and sugar and placed in a special ceramic container on top of the glass pipe and then covered with a perforated aluminum sheet on which you put some charcoal embers.
+Traditionally the tobacco smoked in shisha is Virginia, soaked in a mixture of molasses, honey, and sugar and placed in a special ceramic container on top of the glass pipe and then covered with a perforated aluminum sheet on which you put some charcoal embers.

-There are also unlimited varieties of mu’assel without nicotine and that’s what I smoke.
-It is flavored with fruit or mint, liquorice and this year I also saw Coca-Cola!
+There are also unlimited varieties of mu’assel without nicotine, and that’s what I smoke.
+It is flavored with fruit or mint, licorice and this year I also saw Coca-Cola!
 The most popular flavorings are undoubtedly apple and melon, but I prefer mint or caramel.
 Gourmand me …

 Smoking shisha pipes